Money market fund: Enhanced cash funds

 Enhanced cash funds were developed due to low spreads in traditional cash equivalents.

-There are also funds which are billed as "money market funds", but are not 2a-7 funds (do not meet the requirements of the rule).
-In addition to 2a-7 eligible securities, these funds invest in Eurodollars and repos (repurchase agreements), which are similarly liquid and stable to 2a-7 eligible securities, but are not allowed under the regulations.
+There are also funds that are billed as “money market funds” but are not 2a-7 funds (do not meet the requirements of the rule).
+In addition to 2a-7 eligible securities, these funds invest in Eurodollars and repos (repurchase agreements), which are similarly liquid and stable to 2a-7 eligible securities but are not allowed under the regulations.

 Systemic risk and global regulatory reform

 US regulatory reform

-A deconstruction of the September 2008 events around money market funds, and the resulting fear, panic, contagion, classic bank run, emergency need for substantial external propping up, etc. revealed that the US regulatory system covering the basic extension of credit has had substantial flaws that in hindsight date back at least two decades.
+A deconstruction of the September 2008 events around money market funds and the resulting fear, panic, contagion, classic bank run, emergency need for substantial external propping up, etc., revealed that the US regulatory system covering the basic extension of credit has had substantial flaws that in hindsight date back at least two decades.

 It has long been understood that regulation around the extension of credit requires substantial levels of integrity throughout the system.
-To the extent regulation can help insure that base levels of integrity persist throughout the chain, from borrower to lender, and it curtails the overall extension of credit to reasonable levels, episodic financial crisis may be averted.
+To the extent regulation can help ensure that base levels of integrity persist throughout the chain, from borrower to lender, and it curtails the overall extension of credit to reasonable levels, episodic financial crises may be averted.

 In the 1970s, money market funds began disintermediating banks from their classic interposition between savers and borrowers.
 The funds provided a more direct link, with less overhead.
 Large banks are regulated by the Federal Reserve Board and the Office of the Comptroller of the Currency.
 Notably, the Fed is itself owned by the large private banks, and controls the overall supply of money in the United States.
 The OCC is housed within the Treasury Department, which in turn manages the issuance and maintenance of the multi-trillion dollar debt of the US government.
 The overall debt is of course connected to ongoing federal government spending vs. actual ongoing tax receipts.
 Unquestionably, the private banking industry, bank regulation, the national debt, and ongoing governmental spending politics are substantially interconnected.
-Interest rates incurred on the national debt is subject to rate setting by the Fed, and inflation (all else being equal) allows today's fixed debt obligation to be paid off in ever cheaper to obtain dollars.
-The third major bank regulator, designed to swiftly remove failing banks is the Federal Deposit Insurance Corporation, a bailout fund and resolution authority that can eliminate banks that are failing, with minimum disruption to the banking industry itself.
+Interest rates incurred on the national debt are subject to rate setting by the Fed, and inflation (all else being equal) allows today's fixed debt obligation to be paid off in ever cheaper to obtain dollars.
+The third major bank regulator, designed to swiftly remove failing banks, is the Federal Deposit Insurance Corporation, a bailout fund and resolution authority that can eliminate banks that are failing, with minimum disruption to the banking industry itself.
 They also help ensure depositors continue to do business with banks after such failures by insuring their deposits.